Computing vector partition functions: Introduction

-Our proof of Theorem \ref{theorem:mainTheory} proceeds as follows.
+The proof of Theorem \ref{theorem:mainTheory} proceeds as follows.
 The partial fraction decomposition given in Algorithm \ref{algorithm:main} proves that the vector partition function is a quasipolynomial over a finite set of translated polyhedral cones whose walls are parallel to hyperplanes spanned by subset of rank $n-1$ of the starting set $\Delta$.
 The walls of an individual cone all meet at a single point, however this point depends on the cone and is not necessarily the origin.
 To resolve this issue, in Section \ref{secWallDist} we present an alternative elementary scheme for computing the vector partition function based on Bernoulli sums.
 This second algorithm gives formulas over pointed polyhedral cones whose walls pass through the origin.
 The walls of this second set of cones are not necessarily spanned by $n-1$-element subsets of $\Delta$.
 Finally, we ``glue'' the polyhedral chambers given by the first algorithm by those produced by the second approach and that produces our main result Theorem \ref{theorem:mainTheory}.

 We have realized all algorithms in this article in the ``calculator'' computer algebra system, \cite{Milev:calculator}.
-We note that the article here is a rewrite of the non-representation theory aspects of the unpublished 2009 work \cite{Milev:PartialFractions}.
+The present article is a rewrite of the non-representation theory aspects of the unpublished 2009 work \cite{Milev:PartialFractions}.
 Our original software implementation dates back to 2009.
 However, the present revisit introduces the semi-reduced partial fraction trick from Algorithm \ref{algorithm:main} - the 2009 version combined Algorithm \ref{algorithm:main} and \ref{algorithm:semiReducedToReduced} into a single run time.
-During our work on the present article, we fixed a number of software issues, added heavy unit testing (and increased confidence in the correctness of our implementation) and introduced human-readable printouts of the quasipolynomial formulas and all intermediates.
+During our work on the present article, we fixed a number of software issues, added heavy unit testing which increased confidence in the correctness of our software and introduced human-readable printouts of the quasipolynomial formulas and all intermediates.